-The Ocean Biogeographic Information System (OBIS) is an international federation of organisations and people sharing a vision to make marine biogeographic data, from all over the world, freely available over the internet.
-It functions as a web-based provider of global geo-referenced information on marine species.
+The Ocean Biodiversity Information System (OBIS) is an international federation of organisations and people sharing a vision to make marine biodiversity data, from all over the world, freely available.
+It functions as a provider of global geo-referenced information on marine species.
 It provides a single entry point to query expert databases on species and habitats and provides a variety of tools for visualising relationships between marine species and their environment.
-OBIS is also the information component of the Census of Marine Life Program.
+OBIS was also the information component of the Census of Marine Life Program.

 - to encourage the sharing of marine species data from the Australian region into the OBIS international data network